 Your gift will be acknowledged on the Orchestra website.
 The orchestra has both DGR and TCC status and all gifts to Queensland Symphony Orchestra Fund of $2 or more are tax deductible.

-If you have any questions about making a donation, please contact Jenny Roberts - Senior Development Coordinator on 3833 5037.
+If you have any questions about making a donation, please contact Deanna Lane, Director - Development on 3833 5009.
 Thank you in anticipation of your support.

 Join the QSO family

 Peggy Allen Hayes, pictured right with QSO Timpani Principal Tim Corkeron, is one of our much-appreciated Chair Sponsors.
 She shares her experience ...